Early Years Curriculum

 Woodcocks' Well Early Years Curriculum Statement

-At Woodcocks’ Well CE (VA) Primary School we believe that every child should be provided with a range of experiences to develop their sense of self and discover a lifelong love for learning.
+At Woodcocks’ Well CE (VA) Primary School we are discovering a world of wonder, empowered by God’s spirit.
+We believe that every child should be provided with a range of experiences to develop their sense of self and discover a lifelong love for learning.
 We aim to offer an experience that sets every child up for a successful school experience whilst encouraging them to build their resilience and foster the ‘Fruits of the Spirit’ values; love, joy, peace, patience, kindness, goodness, faithfulness, gentleness and self-control.
 To do that, we aim to provide a safe and nurturing environment which promotes the highest standard of education for our youngest pupils.
 We recognise every child as a unique individual and celebrate and welcome differences within our community.
 Our Early Years team is committed to providing an environment that is rich with possibilities, developing children’s independence and encouraging positive learning experiences for all.
-We intend that our children will be nurtured in an environment where they feel safe and secure, building relationships effectively with adults and peers.
+We intend that our children will be nurtured in an environment where they feel safe, secure and valued, building relationships effectively with adults and peers.
 Our curriculum is child centred, following the interests and fascinations of the children in the current year group.
 The Early Years team will set high expectations for the children, encouraging them to develop perseverance and self-belief to problem solve and achieve their full potential.
 A high level of support will be given for all children, including those in need of additional help in order to maximise their chances of achieving the Early Learning Goals.

 The aims of our Early Years Foundation Stage (EYFS) curriculum are to develop young pupils who are: